Available collaboration features

-The CKEditor 5 architecture was designed and rewritten from scratch to bring the collaborative editing features where multiple authors work on the same rich-text document.
+The CKEditor 5 architecture was designed and written to bring collaborative editing features where multiple authors can easily work on the same rich text documents.

 The comments feature lets the users add sidenotes to marked fragments of the document, including text and block elements such as images.
 It also allows the users to discuss in threads and remove comments when they finish the discussion.

-You can define where you want to store the discussion by creating a simple adapter.
+You can define where you want to store the comments data.
+In order to load and save it, you will also need to provide a proper integration with your database.
 If you want to automatically synchronize the comments discussion between users, you can also use comments as a part of the real-time collaboration.

 Comment threads can be displayed in a sidebar or inline:

-Refer to the Comments overview for more information.
+Refer to the comments guide for more information.

 # Track changes